MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 Unlike upweighting $$\KL \left( q_\phi(\v z \mid \v{x}) \mid\mid p(\v z)\right)$$ as in a $$\beta$$-VAE, upweighting this constraint applied to the aggregate posterior does not in itself impose a particular length scale, nor any particular shape.
 At the risk of stating the obvious, example of distributions with zero total correlation include: an aggregate posterior that is a product of uniform distributions, one that is a product of standard Laplace distributions, one that is a product of standard Gaussian distributions, one that is a product of Gaussian distributions with scalar standard deviation $$\sigma$$, and one that is a product of some mix of these options.

-[Perhaps this makes it obvious why this divergance is one of the fundamental training objectives in Independent Components Analysis (Everson & Roberts, 2001) where we want to learn statistically-independent latent representations, and in the context of VAEs this idea was first put to use with the aim of finding clean latent representations where each axis describes one factor of variation of the data.]
+[Perhaps this makes it obvious why this divergence is one of the fundamental training objectives in Independent Components Analysis (Everson & Roberts, 2001) where we want to learn statistically-independent latent representations, and in the context of VAEs this idea was first put to use with the aim of finding clean latent representations where each axis describes one factor of variation of the data.]

 By asking for a mutually independent aggregate posterior we are asking for a kind of symmetry.
-Any off-axis and 'unmatched' holes in the aggegate posterior violate the required symmetry, so the model is rewarded for ‘filling in’ the aggegate posterior at those places.
+Any off-axis and 'unmatched' holes in the aggregate posterior violate the required symmetry, so the model is rewarded for ‘filling in’ the aggregate posterior at those places.
 (The mirror of this is true for off-axis and unmatched peaks in the aggregate posterior -- the model is rewarded for smoothing them out.)

 If we penalise the total correlation of the aggregate posterior in a VAE we get a $$\beta$$-TCVAE (Chen et al., 2018).